Richard Dimbleby

 As host of the long-running current affairs programme Panorama, he pioneered a popular style of interviewing that was respectful but searching.
 At formal public events, he could combine gravitas with creative insights based on extensive research.
 He was also able to maintain interest throughout the all-night election specials.

 The annual Richard Dimbleby Lecture was founded in his memory.

 Biography

-Early life
+Early life and education

-Dimbleby was born near Richmond, Surrey, the son of Gwendoline Mabel (Bolwell) and Frederick Jabez George Dimbleby, a journalist.
-He was educated at The Mall School, Twickenham, and at Mill Hill School, and began his career in 1931 on the Richmond and Twickenham Times, which his grandfather, Frederick William Dimbleby, had acquired in 1894.
+Dimbleby was born near Richmond, Surrey, the son of Gwendoline Mabel (Bolwell) and Frederick Jabez George Dimbleby (d.1943), a journalist.

+He was educated at Glengorse Preparatory School in Eastbourne, then at The Mall School in Twickenham, and finally at Mill Hill School.
+He began his career in 1931 on the Richmond and Twickenham Times, which his grandfather, Frederick William Dimbleby, had acquired in 1894.
+Dimbleby's father had been press officer for the Ministry of Labour under David Lloyd George and held a position with the Daily Mail on Fleet Street, but had fallen out over interwar views on fascism and instead joined the family firm.